“Can I change a disk partition size without losing data?”

 Resizing partitions is to change the size of a partition as you need, either extending to make it bigger or shrinking to make it smaller.
 Users might need to resize partition without losing data for different reasons such as:

-> Partition is running out of space: As time goes by, you store lots of data to your partitions and the drive is running out of space gradually.
-Besides deleting unnecessary data from it to free up disk space, you can also resize partition to make it bigger by getting some free space from other larger partitions on the same disk.
+Partition is running out of space: As time goes by, more data make your partition run out of space quickly.
+Besides deleting unnecessary data to free up disk space, you can also resize this partition to make it bigger by getting free space from other larger partitions on the disk.

-> Partition size is not reasonable: Too many partitions exist on the disk, but some of them are too large in size, and others are too small in size.
+Partition size is not reasonable: Too many partitions exist on the disk, but some of them are too large in size, and others are too small.
 You might need to resize those partitions to make them reasonable.

-> Create new partition: When you need to create a new partition, you always need to first get an unallocated space by shrinking a certain partition.
+Create a new partition: When you need to create a new partition, you always need to first get an unallocated space by shrinking a certain partition.

-2 methods to change partition size without losing data
+How to change partition size without losing data in Windows PC?

 Step 2.
 In the pop-out window, you can enter the specific amount of space to shrink and click “Shrink” to execute the operation.